splunk/kafka-connect-splunk/README.md

 4. Navigate to kafka-connect-splunk directory `cd kafka-connect-splunk`.
 5. Adjust values for `bootstrap.servers` and `plugin.path` inside `config/connect-distributed-quickstart.properties` to fit your environment.
 Default values should work for experimentation.
 6. Run `./bin/connect-distributed.sh config/connect-distributed-quickstart.properties` to start Kafka Connect.
 7. Run the following command to create connector tasks.
-Adjust `splunk.hec.token` to set your HEC token.
+Adjust `topics` to set the topic, and  `splunk.hec.token`  to set your HEC token.

     ```
 curl localhost:8083/connectors -X POST -H "Content-Type: application/json" -d '{